robcarver17/pysystemtrade/docs/userguide.md

 What actually happens when we run this? (this is a little complex but worth understanding).

 1. The `Rules` class is created with no arguments.
+2. When the `Rules` object is first created it is 'empty' - it doesn't have a list of valid *processed* trading rules.
-2. We create the `system` object.
+3. We create the `system` object.
 This means that all the stages can see the system, in particular they can see the configuration
-3. When the `Rules` object is first created it is 'empty' - it doesn't have a list of valid *processed* trading rules.
-3. `get_raw_forecast` is called, and looks for the trading rule "ewmac2_8".
+4. `get_raw_forecast` is called, and looks for the trading rule "ewmac2_8".
 It gets this by calling the method `get_trading_rules`
-4. When the method `get_trading_rules` is called it looks to see if there is a *processed* dict of trading rules
+5. When the method `get_trading_rules` is called it looks to see if there is a *processed* dict of trading rules
-5. The first time the method `get_trading_rules` is called there won't be a processed list.
+6. The first time the method `get_trading_rules` is called there won't be a processed list.
 So it looks for something to process
-6. First it will look to see if anything was passed when the instance rules of the `Rules()` class was created
+7. First it will look to see if anything was passed when the instance rules of the `Rules()` class was created
-7. Since we didn't pass anything instead it processes what it finds in `system.config.trading_rules` - a nested dict, keynames rule variation names.
+8. Since we didn't pass anything instead it processes what it finds in `system.config.trading_rules` - a nested dict, keynames rule variation names.
-8. The `Rules` instance now has processed rule names in the form of a dict, keynames rule variation names, each element containing a valid `TradingRule` object
+9. The `Rules` instance now has processed rule names in the form of a dict, keynames rule variation names, each element containing a valid `TradingRule` object